cac-t-u-s/cac-t-u-s.github.io/pages/sequencer-programming.md

 Using the [tools of the "Meta programming" package](meta), a patch box in a sequencer can access (and modify) information about its own containing box and context.

 **`thisbox`** is a special input providing an access to the box containing the current patch.
 All its properties are accessible (size, color, name, position).
-The position is a particulraly interesting parameter, considering that the x/horizontal axis respresents the time of the resulting musical structure in the sequencer.
+The position is a particularly interesting parameter, considering that the x/horizontal axis represents the time of the resulting musical structure in the sequencer.

 In order to query or set the box properties, use the [`SLOTS` box](slots#a-use-case-of-setting-slot) with the `OMBox` class.